coltonTB/personal/content/resume.md

 #### [Pay with Bitcoin](https://github.com/coltonTB/pay-with-bitcoin)
 > *client: Honey*

-A chrome extension that allows you to pay with bitcoin on supported e-commerce sites
+A browser extension and supporting API that allows users to pay with bitcoin on supported e-commerce sites.

 *February - May 2014*

-> + Leverages an event-driven architecture for performance and security.
+> + Leverages an event-driven Node.js architecture for performance and security.
-> + Built with Redis, Express, mySQL, and Backbone.js
+> + Built with Node.js, Redis, Express, mySQL, and Backbone.js

 #### [Accordion](http://coltonTB.github.io/accordion)
 > *client: Honey*